El Hijo de L.A. Park

 El Hijo de L.A.
-Park (born November 20, 1988) is a Mexican Luchador enmascarado, or masked professional wrestler.
-His ring name ("The Son of L.A.
-Park") indicates he is the son of Adolfo Tapia, the original La Parka, who currently wrestles as L.A.
-Park.
-He currently wrestles in Mexico for Consejo Mundial de Lucha Libre (CMLL) and alongside his father in the American promotion Major League Wrestling, where he is one half of the World Tag Team Champions with L.A.
-Park.
+Park (born November 20, 1988) is a Mexican Luchador enmascarado, or masked professional wrestler. better known for his time in MLW where he is a former one-time MLW World Tag Team Champion with his father L.A Park.
+He currently wrestles in Mexico in the independent Circuit and appearances for Lucha Libre AAA Worldwide he is one half of the AULL Tag team Champions with his brother L.A Park Jr in their first reign.
 Originally he wrestled under the name "Black Spirit", keeping the family relation to L.A.
 Park secret.
 He has been using the El Hijo de L.A.
 Park name since 2011.
 His real name is not a matter of public record, as is often the case with masked wrestlers in Mexico, where their private lives are kept a secret from the wrestling fans.